ITfoxtec/FoxIDs/docs/name-title-icon-css.md

 ## Add browser title, browser icon and CSS

-The Foxids user interface can be customized per [login up-party](login).
+The Foxids user interface can be customized per [login authentication method](login).
 This means that a single Foxids track can support multiple user interface designs with different browser titles, browser icons and CSS.

 > Foxids use Bootstrap 4.6 and Flexbox CSS.

-Find the login up-party in [Foxids Control Client](control.md#foxids-control-client) that you want to configure.
+Find the login authentication method in [Foxids Control Client](control.md#foxids-control-client) that you want to configure.

  1. Select show advanced settings
  4. Add the browser title text